twigikit/FTBC_project_1/README.md

-# Australian Household Consumption and Expenditure Pattern: A study from 2012 - 2022
+# Australian Household Consumption and Expenditure Pattern: A Discovery Study from 2012-2022
 Prepared by Emma H, Kit N, Md Muhasenul H <br> *7 November 2022*

  ## Introduction
 This discovery study seeks to uncover the Australian Household consumption and expenditure pattern.
 Specifically, we examine:
 * Where do Australian spend their money?
 * How has the consumption pattern changed over the period from January 2012 to June 2022?
 * Is there any relationship between key economic indicators such as unemployment and household saving, and household consumption?
 * Is there any relationship between ASX 200 price movements and household consumption? <br>

-We also explore if there is any possbile Covid pandemic stimulated changes in consumption pattern.
+We further explore if there is any possbile Covid pandemic stimulated changes in consumption pattern.
 Extra care has been taken when interpreting the time series analysis results.

 ## Data Used
 The following data has been used in the study: